Learning and Teaching

 Zone 6: The ‘Sensory Room’ is a safe, calm and very quiet space that is filled with sensory tools including a sensory wall and soft lighting to aid students when they are feeling overwhelmed and escalated.

 Zone 7: Our Counselling space.
-Our Lady of Fatima has a full time Counsellor, Miss.
-Amy Booker.
+Our Lady of Fatima has a full time Counsellor, Mrs. Amy Janssen.
 Her room is our 7th zone in the Hub and is a warm, inviting and friendly space that students use during counselling sessions or for student wellbeing check ins during the day.